PengLU1101/Conditional-Image-Generation-Project/README.md

 ##INTRODUCTION

-This is the repository of project for IFT6266H17.
+This is the repository of IFT6266H17 project.

 More detail about the project description to see(https://ift6266h17.wordpress.com/project-description/)